olivpeter/untitleui-lp/README.md

-# untitleui-lp
+# Untitle UI Example Landing Page

-Clone of Untitle UI Example Landing Page implemented in HTML, SCSS, and JavaScript
+This projet is a Clone of Untitle UI Example Landing Page implemented in HTML, SCSS, and JavaScript.
+Made for study purposes.